paulghaddad/baby_site/src/pages/newsletter/index.md

 path: /newsletter
 title: Newsletter
 ---
-I’ll continue to add content for older babies and toddlers over time.
-So sign up for my newsletter for updates, as well as practical child development ideas.
+My newsletter contains practical child development ideas as well as updates when new content comes available.